bhbmaster/rhood/README.md

 python rhood.py --all-info --username 'your@email.com' --password 'YOURPASSWORD' --authkey 'YOUR2FACTORCODE'
 ```

 **SIDENOTE 1:** The 2 factor authentication key 'YOUR2FACTORCODE' is not the 6 digit code you get every time you want to login.
 Instead its an alphanumeric code presented at the beginning of setting up your 2 factor.
-IT looks like this 'TZIJ9PPENAA2X69Z' (this is not anyones code.
-I changed the characters.)
+It looks like this 'TZIJ9PPENAA2X69Z' (this is not a real code. it has been mangled)

 **SIDENOTE 2:** It is called --insecure, for the purposes of labeling my code.
 I labelled none 2 factor authentication as "insecure" and 2 factor auth as "secure".
 The actual login for both methods is still done over API and your credentials are not saved anywhere, so both are actually secure methods.